Adesoyin/DEC-Launchpad_Linux/README.md

 ## Permission & Security

-Finally, security is paramount as a data engineer to ensure only the required people have the access to the various directories and files.
+Finally, security is a key responsibility for a data engineer, ensuring that access to the various directories and files is restricted only to the authorized individuals who require it.

 **Input folder security**